Manhattan Review SAT Prep – Scoring Overview

-The total score on the 2016 SAT ranges from 400 to 1600 and is the sum of the scores on the Evidence-Based Reading and Writing and Math sections, each of which counts equally toward the total score.
-The total score, sometimes also referred to as the "composite score," is the most well-known of the SAT numbers reported by the College Board, and is the score most frequently referred to in statistical analysis, rankings of student academic performance, and everyday discussions of the SAT.
+The total score on the 2023 SAT ranges from 400 to 1600 and is the sum of the scores on the Evidence-Based Reading and Writing and Math sections, each of which counts equally toward the total score.
+The total score, sometimes also referred to as the "composite score," is the most well-known of the SAT numbers reported by the College Board, and is the score most frequently referred to in statistical analyses, rankings of student academic performance, and everyday discussions of the SAT.

-Students receive section scores of 200 to 800 each for the Evidence-Based Reading and Writing and Math sections.
+Students receive section scores of 200 to 800 for the Evidence-Based Reading and Writing section and for the Math section.
 The former section consists of two tests, while the latter contains only one test, but these sections are nonetheless equal factors in the total (composite) score.
 Section scores are first calculated from the percentage of correct answers on each section's tests, which the College Board refers to as "raw scores."
 These raw scores are then converted to the 200-800 point sectional scores through a process that the College Board calls "equating," which is meant to provide consistency of scoring across all administrations of the SAT by accounting for variations among the several distinct versions of the test.

 SAT Essay scores are from 2 to 8 in each of three areas: Reading, Analysis, and Writing.
 Essay scores are based on the composite of two independent scorers, and essay scores do not affect any other scoring category.
 This system allows separate evaluations of essay-writing and editing skills, the latter of which are the focus of the Writing and Language Test.

-The 2016 SAT retains the 800-point sectional structure that has been in place in one form or another since the test was first divided into verbal and math segments in 1930.
+The 2023 SAT retains the 800-point sectional structure that has been in place in one form or another since the test was first divided into verbal and math sections in 1930.
 With a minimum score of 200, this system has the advantage of providing a clear midpoint of 500 in the scoring range.
 Mean sectional scores have generally hovered around this level for much of the SAT's history, either through actual student performance or via College Board scaling of scores to reach this average.